 Skip elaborate spices

 While there’s no denying the uniqueness of spices, many flavors have cheap substitutions.
 Additionally, why fill your cabinet with items you’ll only use once a year?
-If you want to use a recipe that calls for something you don’t have, consider using a flavor chart instead.
+If you want to use a recipe that calls for something you don’t have, consider using these spice substitutes instead.

 Salt, pepper, paprika, and cumin are among the basic building blocks of dried spices.
 Everything else is fair game.
 Even Sazon and Adobo have interchangeable counterparts.
 Don’t be afraid to experiment with flavors.